 (2) Direct care staff shall not have housekeeping, laundry, food preparation, or maintenance duties as primary responsibilities; and

-(3) Certified medication technicians shall not be responsible for any direct care activities while administering medications during the assigned times.
+(3) Certified medication technicians shall not be responsible for any other direct care activities while administering medications during the assigned times.

 [A.] D. Written Description.
 At the time of initial licensure, [an assisted living] a program with an Alzheimer's [special care unit] and Dementia Special Care Unit shall submit to the Department a written description of the special care unit using a disclosure form adopted by the Department.
 The description shall explain how: